ccbogel/QualCoder/README.md

 **Another option to install on Mac:**

-Open the Terminal App and move to the unzipped Qualcoder-Master directory, then run the following command:
+Open the Terminal App and move to the unzipped Qualcoder-Master directory, then run the following commands:

+`pip install -U py2app`  or for a system installation of python `sudo pip install -U py2app`

 `python3 setup.py py2app`